henrikvilhelmberglund/Tutorials/src/lib/md/Learning Svelte and SvelteKit week 1.md

 ### Markup

 In the markup block (between the script and style tags) we can have our HTML.
-If we want to reference a variable from the script block we can enclose it in curly brackets {count}.
+If we want to reference a variable from the script block we can enclose it in curly brackets count.
 In fact we can have any JS we want inside of curly brackets which is useful.

 We also have some other fancy things like: